seqeralabs/cx-field-tools-installer/documentation/design_decisions.md

 8. **Solution will not manage database backups.**<br />
     There is too much variability in client operational procedures to implement a one-size-fits-all solution for database backup.
 This is left to each client to implement in a manner appropriate to their business needs.

+9. **Solution is HIGHLY opinionated re: your Data Studio implementation.**
+    The Data Studio feature made available in v24.1 requires nested subdomains to function.
+While the feature itself supports the data studio URL being several layers below your Tower domain, this results in more complex configurations of your DNS and related TLS certificates.

+    As a result, this tool has a highly opinionated implementation of the Data Studio feature, which is not adjustable without directly modifying non-`terraform.tfvars` settings.

+    1. The Subdomain is one layer below your Tower URL.
+    2. The Subdomain is called `connect`. (_example:_ `https://connnect.mytower.com`).